Narrow-Minded

 Narrow Minded.
-Psychology Fanatic article header image
+Psychology Fanatic article feature image

 Our mind colors information, blending, shading and distorting reality to fit personal schemas.
 We create a stable, articulable world full of images and theories that we refuse to examine.
 Our narrow minded thoughts filter new information, biasing our perception of reality to fit preconceived notions.